 She was beyond steamed and even fury was not suitable enough to describe how she felt.

 The last time she was this miffed was in junior secondary school when Jack Woodsucker, the infamous school bully had called her ‘tub-shaped’ because she had yet to lose her baby fat at 14.

 It hadn’t been his first time mocking her weight and usually, she coiled in embarrassment.
-That day however, alongside the embarrassment was an unfamiliar deep anger and hatred towards him.
+That day, however, alongside the embarrassment was unfamiliar deep anger and hatred towards him.